 - Baccalà alla vicentina – Vicentyne style baccalà;

 - Tagliatelle con asparagi bianchi – stew rabbit.

 Padova, art and spritz

 It’s super quick to reach and offers many beautiful things to explore.
-Train connections depart every 15 minutes from Venice to Padova and the journey takes only half an hour! very worthy!
+Train connections depart every 15 minutes from Venice to Padova and the journey takes only half an hour! very worth!

-Spritz lovers must know that Veneto region is renowned in Italy as the reign of Spritz, and Padova is the city where spritz is worshipped.
-Try some creative one at La Yarda cocktail bar!
+Spritz lovers must know that the Veneto region is renowned in Italy as the reign of Spritz, and Padova is the city where spritz is worshipped.
+Try some creative ones at La Yarda cocktail bar!
 Or remain in Venice and join Streaty’s ultimate spritz tour of Venice!

 🍝 Food to try in Padova